 "The Deadly Orchid" depicts detectives catching a criminal, but there is no actual plot element of mystery to it.
 In this it differs from Nebel's Cardigan tales, which often deal with the detective investigating some mysterious crime.
 Flynn and Nebel were exact contemporaries, and their work seems related, at least in subject matter.
 The use of a couple in Flynn's tale, combined with a great deal of humor, also anticipates the comic TV mysteries of the 1980's, such as Moonlighting or Remington Steele.

 Relations between men are also prominent in Flynn.
-Mike's interaction with the local agency manager, with their male client, with the hotel staff and the bellboys, are a running theme throughout.
+Mike's interaction with the local agency manager Thompson, with their male client Maxwell, with well-dressed young broker Palmer, with the hotel staff and the bellboys, are a running theme throughout.
 The bellboys are uniformed - like Mike and his new tails, they are in special clothes.
+Men wanted to dress up in formal wear in that era: see my list of comic book characters in white tie and tails.

 "The Deadly Orchid" is reprinted in Bernard Drew's anthology Hard-Boiled Dames.
 Like the other Mike & Trixie tales, it first ran in Detective Fiction Weekly.